Review of the Barclaycard Ring™ Mastercard®

 The Barclaycard Ring is a pretty basic credit card that people often use to pay off balances at a low rate.
 So here are some other options that let you do that as well.
 Plus you’ll find comparisons with some simple cards that offer cash back when you shop.

-For the most part the Simplicity just comes with a few basic shopping and travel protections, some of which are similar to what the Ring card comes with.
+For the most part the Simplicity just comes with a few basic protections, some of which are similar to what the Ring card comes with.

 - Fast customer service: Call and say “representative” to be connected with a customer support agent more quickly.